Lendermarket Review

 Potential Red Flags

-- Many investors are reporting continuous loan extensions, which is having a negative impact on investors' liquidity
+- Many investors are reporting continuous loan extensions, which is hurting investors' liquidity.

-- Under the limited recourse loan agreement, section 3.3, the platform informs investors that if loan repayments are not received by the loan originator and if the loan originator and borrower agree, the loan can be extended up to six times.
+- Under the limited recourse loan agreement, section 3.3, the platform informs investors that if the loan originator does not receive loan repayments and the loan originator and borrower agree, the loan can be extended up to six times.
 Lendermarket is not publishing the performance of its loans under management.
 The platform informed us that in Q4/2022, Lendermarket started verifying balances (review of a sample) for previous periods.
-Several investors reported that most of their short-term loans from Credistar are being systematically extended.
+Several investors reported that most of their short-term loans from Creditstar are being systematically extended.
 This would indicate that the loan originator is categorically extending the loans without proof of actual request from the borrower.
 Lendermarket may be breaching its terms and conditions, severely impacting investors' liquidity.
-The platform is promoting loans with a duration of 30 days which are often extended to up to 240 days.
+The platform promotes loans with a duration of 30 days, often extended to up to 240 days.
 The buyback guarantee is not being triggered as loans get automatically extended.

 Usability

-You can set up an Auto Invest or invest manually in terms of usability.
+You can set up an Auto Invest or invest manually.

 Auto Invest